hackclub/some-assembly-required/guide/writing-code/data.md

 ## Bytes & ASCII

+Why is the magic number 8?

-Why 8?
-Well, when we're representing a single character (like "a"), it takes 8 bits to represent that character in data.
-That's because each letter is represented by a number, that we can then map to a character when we need to.
-Have you heard of the [ASCII table](https://www.asciitable.com/)?
-That table shows each character mapped to its coordinating number!
+Well, when we're representing a single character (like `a`), it takes **8 bits** to represent that character in data.

+This has to due with the fact that each letter is represented by a number.
+Because each character is represented by a number, we have to have a table mapping which number represents which letter.
+We can use that mapping to then see which characters correspond with which numbers.

+This is done with the [ASCII table](https://www.asciitable.com/)!

 <p align="center">
   <br />